Electric vehicle industry in China: Energy infrastructure

 This company is primarily engaged in research, development, manufacture and distribution of automation, protection and controlling products for electric power systems.
 Specifically, it provides power grid and power generation equipment, transformers, electrical systems, power distribution network products, electrified railway products and direct current (DC) power distribution systems.

 Encouraging policy

 China has promoted the development of the electric vehicle (EV) industry through a series of encouraging policy measures to reduce petroleum fuel consumption and greenhouse gas emissions.
 Still, the market for electric cars is small.
-Against this backdrop, the Chinese government began phasing out EV subsidies in 2018 with the goal of completely eliminating them by 2022, which is undoubtedly a huge challenge for the EV market.
+Against this backdrop, the Chinese government began phasing out EV subsidies in 2018 with the goal of eliminating them by 2022.
 In recent years, the Chinese government has introduced a series of incentive policy measures to promote the development of the electric vehicle industry, such as consumer subsidies, various tax exemptions, toll-free, charging infrastructure construction, research and development grants, etc. (R & D) electric vehicle manufacturers.
+In February 2024, China approved a joint venture between subsidiaries of BMW and Mercedes-Benz.
+They would work on building a rapid charging network in the country.

+Export

+In 2024 the European Union raised tariffs on EVs imported from China following an anti-subsidy probe, prompting China to lodge a complaint with the World Trade Organization.

+In 2024, the United States and Canada imposed a 100% tariff on all EVs imported from China.

+Controversy

+Sales registration inflation

+In China, the practice of selling "zero-mileage used cars"—brand new vehicles registered and resold as second-hand—emerged as a strategy for automakers to inflate sales data and reduce inventory.

+According to a July 2025 investigative report by Reuters and the China Securities Journal, electric vehicle brands Zeekr, owned by Geely, and Neta, owned by Zhejiang Hozon New Energy Automobile, inflated their sales figures by exploiting China's vehicle insurance registration system.
+Both companies arranged for cars to be insured before being delivered to buyers, enabling them to report these units as sold under Chinese industry standards, which define a sale based on insurance registration.